The majorant method for the fermionic effective action: The Renormalization Group Transformation and Polchinski's Equation

-Equation (\ref{RGT15}) is called \textit{Polchinski's equation} after J. Polchinski \cite{Polch}, who first noticed that this PDE could be the basis for a proof of renormalizability\footnote{To see how this is done for $\phi^{4}$ theories, see e.g. \cite{MSbook,KKS} and references therein.}.
-In principle, if one solves this equation for $F(t,\Psi)$, one gets all the information about the evolution of the bare action.
-This is why this approach is sometimes called the \textit{exact renormalization group}.
-Unfortunately, to find a global solution of this equation is too difficult a task and all one can do is to prove local solvability.
-The idea behind the Majorant Method, which will be discussed in the next section, is to use a Cauchy-Kowalewski type of argument to control the solution of Polchinski's equation by the solution of an associated Hamilton-Jacobi equation, in close analogy to what is done for bosons in \cite{BryKen,BryWri}.
+Equation (\ref{RGT15}) is called \textit{Polchinski's equation} after J. Polchinski \cite{Polch}, who first used it to prove renormalizability\footnote{To see how this is done for $\phi^{4}$ theories, see e.g. \cite{MSbook,KKS} and references therein.}.
+In principle, if one solves this equation for $f(t,\Psi)$, one gets all the information about the evolution of the bare action.
+This is why this approach, and equations derived from it, are sometimes called the \textit{exact renormalization group}.
+But in most cases, finding a global solution of this equation is too difficult a task and all one can do is to prove local solvability.
+The idea behind the majorant method, which will be discussed in the next section, is to use a Cauchy-Kowalewski type of argument to control the solution of Polchinski's equation by the solution of an associated Hamilton-Jacobi equation, in close analogy to what is done for bosons in \cite{BryKen,BryWri}.